Mark-MDO47/SnowGlobe-TFT-Gizmo/GO_BIG.md

 It seems probable that I won't have to modify the program at all to switch between these two displays.
 - Ha ha and a mirthless chuckle!
 That was incorrect.
 The two displays use a different controller chip with different initialization etc.
-- When all is said and done, just one line needed changing.
-Adafruit added the 2.8 to their list of supported displays.
+- When all is said and done, just one line needed changing because Adafruit added the 2.8 to their list of supported displays.
 - See [2.8 inch Display](#28-inch-display "2.8 inch Display")

 ## Software Starting Point - qualia_paint.py and tablegen.py